Submodularity of the expected information gain in infinite-dimensional linear inverse problems: Introduction

 \section{Introduction}

 Inverse problems constrained by partial differential equations (PDEs) are common in applications.
-In this article, our focus is on linear inverse problems.
+We focus on linear inverse problems.
 Examples of such problems include source inversion problems governed by linear steady or time-dependent PDEs.
-We assume that the inversion parameters of interest take values in an infinite-dimensional real separable Hilbert space $\M$.
+We assume that the inversion parameters of interest take values in an infinite-dimensional real separable Hilbert space $\M$ and that data are collected from a set of sensors.
+Our main goal is to show that, for infinite-dimensional linear Gaussian Bayesian inverse problems with uncorrelated measurement errors, the expected information gain (EIG) is a monotone submodular function.

 Consider a generic linear inverse problem of estimating $m \in \M$ using the observation model,